PGScatalog/pgsc_calc/docs/explanation/output.rst

     **Figure 3.
 Visualization of genetic ancestry analysis within the report.**

-The final section shows an example of the results table that contains the sample identifiers and calculated PGS in the *Score extract* panel.
+The final section shows an example of the main results dataframe that contains the sample identifiers and calculated PGS in the *Score extract* section.
 A visual display of the PGS distribution for a set of example score(s) (up to 6) is provided in the *Density plot* panel which can be helpful for looking at the distributions of the scores in the target and reference dataset and how it changes for difference PGS adjustment methods: